 The Agency provides certain administrative services to the Loan Corporation.
-The Loan Corporation made a payment to the Agency for these services in the amount of \$75,000 and \$67,500 for years ended December 31, 2020 and 2019, respectively.
+The Loan Corporation made a payment to the Agency for these services in the amount of \$75,000 for years ended December 31, 2021 and 2020.

 B. BASIS OF PRESENTATION